The Story about the Flørli Power Plant.

 The first things needed at Flørli were a solid quay and a smaller hydropower plant to provide energy for the construction works.
 As time went on, provisional lodgings were put up by the fjord as well as on the mountain.
 Half-way up the hill is Flørlistølen.
 This came to be a base or starting point for those who brought materials and equipment by horse up to Flørlivatnet.
 The building of the dams on the mountain took a lot of time and similar efforts were put into the construction of the hydropower station and the stone foundations by the fjord that were being laid for the steelworks.
 All simultaneously.

 In 1916 the number of people employed at the construction works was 119.
 By the summer of 1917 the working force was at its height: 142 persons were at that time employed at the construction works.
-Many of the workers lived in the small lodgings together with their family.
+Many of the workers lived in the small lodgings, some together with their family.
 The conditions must have been difficult both for the children and for the grown-ups.
-One knows that as many as 47 persons were living in 12 small rooms.
+One knows that 47 persons were living in 12 small rooms.
 Eventually, Flørli got its own shop, a post service, a school, a telephone service and a doctor’s office – much of it after the initial construction period though.

 The water pipeline